tresoldi/cambio/README.md

 library is not recommended for production usage.*

 ## Future improvements

+- Move from existing AST to a dictionary, mostly for speed and portability (even if it might be the code more verbose); should still be a frozen dictionary
 - Memoize `parser.__call__()` calls
 - Consider that, if a rule has alternatives, sound_classes, or other profilific rules in `context`, it might be necessary to